 II.
 Introduction

 Mule deer, Odocoileus heminonus, are an economically and ecologically important species in North America.
 Many western states experience economic growth from tourists who travel to hunt or view these large animals.
 They play a large role in their ecosystems’ processes and serve as an ecological indicator for habitat quality.
-Usually if the habitat is suitable for mule deer, it is suitable for many other animals in their food web (Kie et al., 2002).
-The mule deer population, however, faces the risk of losing their habit to anthropogenic effects.
-In our study area, the Southern Rockies Landscape Conservation Cooperative (SRLCC), land is being lost due to energy-, agricultural-, and housing-development (Sawyer et al., 2009).
+Usually, if the habitat is suitable for mule deer, it is suitable for many other animals in their food web (Kie et al., 2002).
+The mule deer population, however, faces the risk of losing their habit due to anthropogenic effects.
+In our study area, the Southern Rockies Landscape Conservation Cooperative (SRLCC), land is being lost due to energy, agricultural, and housing development (Sawyer et al., 2009).

 Currently, decision makers rely solely on ground surveys to identify suitable habitats for mule deer.
 This method does not provide a comprehensive understanding of how and when mule deer are using different habitat patches.
 In an effort to improve the methodology for land managers, the SRLCC expressed the need for applied science tools that utilize remote sensing data to characterize habitat quality at a landscape scale.
 Along with the SRLCC, the Western Association of Fish and Wildlife Agencies (WAFWA) Mule Deer Working Group will benefit from predictive geospatial habitat quality models to better prioritize conservation management of key mule deer habitats.